nhsx/covid-chest-imaging-database/_sources/data_access.rst.txt

 .. note::

-    Over time there will be more images added to the warehouse, and they will show up as new patient folders, and new image folders with new images.
+    Over time there will be more data added to the warehouse, and they will show up as new patient folders, and new image folders with new images.
+We expect new data will be made available approximately twice a week.

 Using the AWS Command Line Interface